-Encompassing 238,000 square feet and seven levels, complete with rooftop observatory dome, the Bloomberg Center for Physics and Astronomy is the largest building on Johns Hopkins University’s Homewood campus.
+Encompassing 238,000 square feet and seven levels, complete with a rooftop observatory dome, the Bloomberg Center for Physics and Astronomy is the largest building on Johns Hopkins University’s Homewood campus.
 The atmosphere is enhanced by the presence of NASA’s Space Telescope Science Institute, the scientific home of the Hubble Space Telescope, located just across the street.
 Get directions and parking information here.

 Construction started: October 1987